Multivariate Interpolation in Unisolvent Nodes -- Lifting the Curse of Dimensionality: Multivariate Newton interpolation

 \section{Multivariate Newton interpolation}

-We use the above concept of unisolvence to provide a natural extension of the classic Newton interpolation scheme to arbitrary dimensions.
+We use the above generalized concept of unisolvence on non-tensorial nodes to provide a natural extension of the classic Newton interpolation scheme to arbitrary dimensions.
 The extension presented here relies on recursively applying Theorem \ref{theorem:PIP} and Corollary \ref{cor:grid}.
 We start by defining: \begin{definition}[Multivariate Newton polynomials] Let the essential assumptions (Definition \ref{EA}) be fulfilled with respect to $A\subseteq \N^m$ and $P_A\subseteq \R^m$.
 Then, we define the \emph{multivariate Newton polynomials} by

 \end{definition} Indeed, in dimension $m=1$ this reduces to the classic definition of Newton polynomials~\cite{gautschi,Stoer,Lloyd}.

 \begin{definition}[Multivariate divided differences] Let the essential assumptions (Definition \ref{EA}) be fulfilled with respect to $A\subseteq \N^m$ and $P_A\subseteq \R^m$.
 Further let $f : \R^m \lo \R$ be a function.
 Then, we recursively define the {\em multivariate divided differences}: